-(\) Includes reduction of income tax payable from 2018, realized, through Works Taxes of Compañía Nacional De Chocolates S.A.S., which on May 13, 2019 received resolution of assignment of the project called "Improvement of educational quality, through the endowment of Educational Institutions of the Municipality of Quibdó" in the amount of \$ 1,197 million.
-To the date, is fully liquidated.
+() Includes reduction of income tax payable from 2018, realized, through Works Taxes of Compañía Nacional De Chocolates S.A.S., which on May 13, 2019 received resolution of assignment of the project called "Improvement of educational quality, through the endowment of Educational Institutions of the Municipality of Quibdó" in the amount of \$1,197 million.
+The final settlement of the project is pending.